 by Angela Arndt

-Angela Arndt writes women’s fiction with a thread of romance.
-Stories of strong, independent women in difficult situations set in small Southern towns are her favorite.
-She and her husband live outside one in the middle of a big wood thousands and thousands of honeybees.
+A finalist in several contests, Angela Arndt writes women’s fiction with a thread of romance.
+She loves telling stories of strong, independent women in difficult situations set in small Southern towns.
+She and her husband live in the middle of a big wood with three dogs and thousands of honeybees.